alichtman/shallow-backup/README.md

 **What if I'd like to maintain a separate repo for my dotfiles?**

 `shallow-backup` makes this easy!
 After making your first backup, `cd` into the `dotfiles/` directory and run `$ git init`.
 Create a `.gitignore` and a new repo on your favorite version control platform.
 This repo will be maintained independently (manually) of the base `shallow-backup` repo.
+Note that you may need to use the `-separate_dotfiles_repo` flag to get this to work, and it may [break some other functionality of the tool](https://github.com/alichtman/shallow-backup/issues/229).
+It's ok for my use case, though.

 ### What can I back up?
 ---